 Google’s stated objective with Anthos is to provide enterprise users with an open source-based, container management platform that can be used to develop containerized applications that run on premises and in the public cloud with little to no modification.
-Application modernization is a primary use case for Anthos while GKE is generally is regarded as the best platform to run microservices.
+Application modernization is a primary use case for Anthos while GKE is generally regarded as the best platform to run microservices.
 Anthos will also appeal to users looking for a truly cloud native development platform that is easily portable to multi-cloud architectures.

 Anthos is actually a collection of open source projects that, when integrated, establish the Anthos platform.
 Components include: